 *Each Member organization can serve as fiscal agents for other organizations if approved.

 Grant Application Process

 Representatives from organizations in the campus area communities will review grant applications and make recommendations for funding.
-Grant applications are invited once each year, typically due in March.
-Funding recommendations are presented in April or May.
-Grant agreements are finalized on or around July 1 of each year.
+Grant applications are invited once each year.
+Funding recommendations are presented in May.
+Grant agreements are finalized and notifications will go out in June.
 Unless by special arrangement, grant activities are expected to be completed within one year.
 Staffing for the Good Neighbor Fund is provided by the University of Minnesota Office of Government and Community Relations.

 Read full application process here: Good Neighbor Fund Request for Applications 2021